 Look at this Amazon rolling over.
 Look at Microsoft if you take the Microsoft out to the monthly look at this where again you got that little roll over a pattern happening.

-Netflix the same thing, I mean you pick any stock you want, the leading stocks at this point, the rolling over.
+Netflix the same thing.
+I mean you pick any stock you want, the leading stocks at this point, the rolling over.
 Can we bounce here soon?
-Yeah we can.
-Where would I see the bounce if you're asking me I would probably see the bounce around 2,000, that's a nice point people want to see that point.
+Yeah, we can.
+Where would I see the bounce if you're asking me I would probably know the bounce around 2,000.
+That's an excellent point people want to see that point.

 There are some other shorter-term bounced levels of course right here and right here that you may get.
-You may get more sideways actions before we get to go lower and if we do get more sideways action at least for a month or two then of course you can see this market power higher.
+You may get more sideways actions before we get to go lower.
+And if we do get more sideways action at least for a month or two, then you can see this market power higher.

-However, you need digestion, you need people to get out of those positions and I will tell you embrace these market pullbacks because when you embrace these market pullbacks they set up beautiful charts.
+However, you need digestion.
+You need people to get out of those positions, and I will tell you to embrace these market pullbacks.
+The reason is that when you adopt these market pullbacks, they set up beautiful charts.

 Just like when you had Amazon here on this bounce for this room of a hundred and thirty-seven points, you're going to get the same on these Google's.
-So think about it you're going to get to get this Google at 605 maybe.
+Think about it you're going to get this Google at 605 maybe.

-I don't know exactly but let's just say if you do you get at 605 maybe, maybe you'll get it there, maybe if we have a massive pullback you might get it at 449.
-If we really have a massive pullback you might you might get Google at 357, very unlikely but if you can get it at 508 or 600 that would be nice.
+I don't know exactly, but if you do you get at 605 maybe, maybe you'll get it there.
+Perhaps if we have a massive pullback, you might get it at 449.
+If we have a gigantic pullback, you might get Google at 357.
+Very unlikely but if you can get it at 508 or 600 that would be nice.

-For you if you're an active trader, again probably sounds a little un-American, you want the market to tank because it allows you personally to buy things at lower prices because it creates opportunity that's what happens.
+For you, if you're an active trader, again probably sounds a little un-American.
+You want the market to tank because it allows you personally to buy things at lower prices because it creates an opportunity that's what happens.

 It creates opportunity and a chance for you to again get things at those lower prices.

 Anyways thanks for joining me.
-Keep an eye out for those quick little videos that I'll be releasing at the investing InvestingHelpDesk.com, again it's my website just going to be quick questions that I can answer on video for you.
+Keep an eye out for those quick little videos that I'll be releasing at the investing InvestingHelpDesk.com.
+It's my website just going to be quick questions that I can answer on video for you.

-And truly appreciate everyone all the positive comments, the kind words, the fellowship that you guys are doing with my channel, connecting with me, I definitely appreciated it.
+And genuinely appreciate everyone all the positive comments, the kind words, the fellowship that you guys are doing with my channel, connecting with me.
+I appreciate that.

-It means a lot to me and that's exactly why I do it.
-It's enjoyable for me to see the light bulb go off to speak and talk to some of you on the phone and really play with your mind I guess.
+It means a lot to me, and that's precisely why I do it.
+It's enjoyable for me to see the light bulb go off to speak and talk to some of you on the phone.

-And look at the charts and really when you start grasping that information and especially hearing about those stories where it's life-changing, that's really what it's all about.
+And look at the charts, and when you start grasping that information and especially hearing about those stories where it's life-changing, that's what it's all about.

 Thanks again.
-Remember do what you love, contribute to other people, but most live your life abundantly and I'll see you next time!
+Remember to do what you love and contribute to other people.
+But most live your life abundantly, and I'll see you next time!